benharvie/AmaPrice-API/README.md

 A `null` response value for `price` represents that the item is not available in that country, this could be as they do not stock the item at all or it may just be out of stock temporarily.

-Please keep in mind that a lot electronic items for the UK that use a different mains socket to the rest of the EU will not produce results as they have individual ASIN numbers for that specicific plug.
+Please keep in mind that a lot electronic items for the UK that use a different mains socket to the rest of the EU will not produce results as they have individual ASIN numbers for that specific plug socket.